pret/pokeheartgold/INSTALL.md

 This doc details the steps necessary to build a copy of Pokemon HeartGold (EN-US) from the sources contained in this repository.

+### 0. Clone the repository

+Using a terminal or git client, clone this repository to your local device.
+All the steps that followed should be performed in the directory to which you cloned this repository.

 ### 1. Install MWCC compiler

 The build system requires the use of the Metrowerks C Compiler versions 2.0/sp2p2 to compile matching files.
 We cannot distribute the correct compiler here so join the PRET discord and download the pinned mwccarm.zip zip in #pokeheartgold and extract it to tools/.
 Run each of the executables so they ask for a license.dat and provide the one in the rar (it may also ask for it when compiling).
 This only needs to be done once.